Nanocodes-Programming/Netro-Web3/accounts_doc.md

 ## Documentation: Cryptocurrency Address Generator

-This Python script `accounts.py` is designed to generate cryptocurrency addresses for various blockchains, including Ethereum (ETH), Bitcoin (BTC), Binance Smart Chain (BSC), Tron (TRC), and Solana.
+This Python script `accounts.py` is designed to generate cryptocurrency addresses for various blockchains, including Ethereum (ETH), Bitcoin (BTC), Binance Smart Chain (BSC), Tron (TRC), and litecoin.
 It leverages different libraries and utilities to create addresses based on a given user number.

 ### Dependencies